Communications and Internet Law Center

-The Internet has empowered the world with new ways to communicate, deliver information, conduct research, and purchase goods and services.
+Technological innovations such as the Internet have empowered the world with new ways to communicate, deliver information, conduct research, and purchase goods and services.
 With this tremendous new ability, however, comes a plethora of legal issues and disputes.
-Internet and communications law touches on countless aspects, including intellectual property, trademark, free speech, business law, and contract law.
-Further adding to the complexity of this area of law, many states have enacted rules and regulatory bodies governing media-related activities within their borders.
+Communications law touches on countless other legal areas, including intellectual property, trademark, free speech, business law, and contract law.
+Further adding to the complexity of this area of law, many states have enacted rules and created regulatory bodies governing media activities within their borders.

 Despite the new advancements in communication technologies that the Internet has created, media can still generally be divided into two categories.
 Print media incorporates newspapers, magazines, and books, while telecommunications media covers radio, television, satellite, wire, cable, and Internet.